siegfrkn/complaint-tracking-dapp/README.md

 Additionally there is a *submitEvent* event object used to trigger refreshes on the application.

 ## Complaint Entries <br/>
 The contract entries are structured as shown above and detailed below.
-While only the Name, ID, and LinkedComplaint characteristics are relevant for user interaction, the other characteristics have been created to demonstrate the use case for tracking medical complaints.Additionally, some of the "extra" characteristics are used to ensure entries are valid.
+While only the Name, ID, and LinkedComplaint characteristics are relevant for user interaction, the other characteristics have been created to demonstrate the use case for tracking medical complaints.
+Additionally, some of the "extra" characteristics are used to ensure entries are valid.

 - *id* - a unique identifier for the complaint which also matches its block ID on the chain.
 - *name* - the user-given name of the complaint.